input-output-hk/marlowe-doc/docs/tutorials/marlowe-data.md

 type Accounts = Map (AccountId, Token) Integer
 ```

-Tokens of a currency can represent roles in a contract, e.g `"buyer"`
+Tokens of a currency can represent roles in a contract, e.g., `"buyer"`
 and `"seller"`.
 Think of a legal contract in the sense of \"hereafter
 referred to as used above, the Performer/Vendor/Artist/Consultant\".
 This way we can decouple the notion of ownership of a contract role, and